AkillerKavinda/Customer-Behavior-Analysis-Project/README.md

 # Danny's Diner Loyalty Program Analysis

+> **Note:** This project was built while following a YouTube tutorial to practice and learn SQL and data analysis concepts.
+The goal was to understand the concepts and apply them.
+Any modifications or experiments I made are my own.

 ## Introduction

 Danny is a passionate fan of Japanese cuisine.
 In December 2021, he opened a restaurant serving his three favorite dishes: sushi, curry, and ramen.